By Darlene Stott

 People have strong views about drugs, both in favor of their use and against it.
-Of course the law also has a standpoint on drugs usage, which means many people make a personal choice that is outside of the law.
+Of course, the law in different areas of North America varies when it comes to drug usage, which means many people make a personal choice that is outside of the law.

 So much for the individual's decision to experience the ups or downs of drug usage.
 But what if a stash at home accidentally gets eaten by the dog, could this do them harm?

-From eating a stash, stealing foods adulterated with marijuana, or inhaling weed, dogs are more likely to get high, especially given their smaller size compared to people.
-Whilst cannabis is rarely dangerous to people (unless they are driving under the influence!) sadly the same is not true for dogs, and it's important to seek urgent veterinary attention for the intoxicated pet.
+From eating a stash, stealing foods adulterated with marijuana, or inhaling weed, dogs are going to get high, especially given their smaller size compared to people.
+While a safe quantity of cannabis is rarely dangerous to people (unless they are driving under the influence!) sadly the same is not true for dogs, and it's important to seek urgent veterinary attention for the intoxicated pet.

 Signs to be alert for include: